hafid34bba/AI-for-online-exams/README.md

 ![](gifs/eye.gif)
 # How that can help teachers ?
 Its will inform him about all what heppend during exams by sending him an email that contain :<br>
--the webcam recorded video<br>
+-The webcam recorded video<br>
--screen recorded video (that will be upload via google drive) <br>
+-Screen recorded video (that will be upload via google drive) <br>
--discription file that contain all the actions that happend during exam with the exact time. <br>
+-Discription file that contain all the actions that happend during exam with the exact time. <br>

 <b>Exaple of action</b> : <br>
-- probably sudent try to cheat via book at 300 sec from the beginig of exam. <br>
+- Probably sudent try to cheat via book at 300 sec from the beginig of exam. <br>
-- probably student try to cheat via cell phone at 30 sec from the beginig of exam. <br>
+- Probably student try to cheat via cell phone at 30 sec from the beginig of exam. <br>
-- no person detectcted at 250 sec from the beginig of exam <br>
+- No person detectcted at 250 sec from the beginig of exam <br>
-- more than one person deteceted. <br>
+- More than one person deteceted. <br>
-- sound detected 'hello' at .... <br>
+- Sound detected 'hello' at .... <br>

 # Steps to run the demo
 1 - Install the dependencies